The easiest ways to save money on any purchase is just common sense... do your homework first.

 I will give you an example of a recent purchase.

-Our car has 210,000 miles on the odometer... and the check engine light comes on intermittently.
+Our car has over 280,000 miles on the odometer... and the check engine light comes on intermittently.

 We discovered that unless this light is blinking you are perfectly safe to continue driving.